top of page

 Sumpter Priddy, Antiques Dealer

-Sumpter Priddy had an early interest in antiques and history instilled in him from childhood with family that took him to country sales and antique shops in the Virginia countryside.
+Sumpter had an early interest in antiques and history instilled in him from childhood with family that took him to country sales and antique shops in the Virginia countryside.
 At sixteen he toured Winterthur—Henry Francis du Pont’s grand house museum in Delaware and he knew he wanted to be a curator.
 He began to educate himself in earnest about American furniture.
 Priddy graduated from the University of Virginia and was a fellow in the Winterthur Program in Early American Culture in the mid-1970s.
 He worked at Colonial Williamsburg and then opened his first antiques shop in Richmond.
 In 1993 he moved to a shop in Alexandria, where he continues his extensive study in southern decorative arts.
 In 2004 he published American Fancy: Exuberance in the Arts, 1790-1840, a landmark book and exhibition that reintroduced the cohesive aesthetic philosophy that had colored the entire range of middle-class American sensibilities in the period, but had all but disappeared into a jumble of misconceptions and misunderstandings.
 He came to realize “that we knew comparatively little about the world that shaped our evolution as southerners.”
 And that realization sparked what became a consuming quest to illuminate the southern past, not only by reclaiming far-flung objects but by understanding the context in which they were created.

 Christine Thomson, Conservator